Elders encourage and promote understanding and respect for Indigenous perspectives, culture, and values.

 Grant was the Elder-in-Residence at the UBC First Nations House of Learning where he welcomed and connected with an array of visitors, students and staff from around the world and played a key role in educating others about the first peoples who lived here.
 He is also an adjunct professor with the UBC First Nations Language Program, helping to teach the first-year hən’q’əmin’əm’ language course which is held at the Musqueam reserve.
 Today he serves the Musqueam Nation as the Language and Culture Consultant.
 He is a former band counsellor, a grandfather, educator and cultural practitioner.

 Ken Pruden, Métis

 Ken Pruden was born in Tyndall, Manitoba.
 Ken’s Indigenous background is Métis-English, French and Cree.
 He is Past Chair Elder for the Vancouver Métis Communication Association and Past Elder for the Vancouver Aboriginal Transformative Justice Circle, Vancouver Friendship Centre.
 Ken served 26 years in the RCAF throughout Canada and three years at 2(F) Wing, Crostenquin, in Northern France.
 Ken is currently working on-call in the funeral service industry and on contract for Corrections Services Canada in federal institutions.
 Ken resides in Aldergrove, B.C. with his wife Sandra, and has two children and seven grandchildren.

 Rosemary Trehearne is from Chilliwack, BC.
 She began her professional career in

-justice, then in Aboriginal issues involving restorative justice, family violence and program development, including several years as President of the Yukon Indian Women's Association and, concurrently, as a member of the Executive of the Native Women's Association of Canada.
-Ms. Trehearne has well-grounded knowledge and practical experience in Aboriginal issues at the grass roots level.
+justice, then in Indigenous issues involving restorative justice, family violence and program development, including several years as President of the Yukon Indian Women's Association and, concurrently, as a member of the Executive of the Native Women's Association of Canada.
+Ms. Trehearne has well-grounded knowledge and practical experience in Indigenous issues at the grassroots level.